+- 1. Reference Log Number:

+- 2. Individual Requesting Accommodation:

+- 3. Type(s) of accommodation requested:

+- 4. Requested accommodation is denied because (check all that apply):

+- a.
+Accommodation would cause undue hardship (list reasons):

+- b.
+Medical Documentation is inadequate

+- c.
+Accommodation would require removal of one or more essential job functions.

+- d.
+Other (Please specify):

-- 1. Reference Log Number: [Enter Number] - 2.
-Individual Requesting Accommodation: [Name] - 3.
-Type(s) of accommodation requested: [Description] - 4.
-Request for accommodation denied because (may check more than one box): - Accommodation would cause undue hardship. - ✓ Medical documentation is inadequate. - Accommodation would require removal of one or more essential job functions. - ☑ Other (please identify) - 5.
-The requested accommodation was denied because ...
-[Provide detailed, specific reasons, such as why the accommodation is ineffective or causes undue hardship.] - 6.
-If the individual proposed one type of reasonable accommodation, which is being denied, but rejected an offer of a different type of accommodation, explain both the reasons for denial of the requested accommodation and why the offered accommodation is effective. - 7.
-An individual who disagrees with the denial of an accommodation request is encouraged to initiate alternative dispute resolution through any applicable process the Army has established. - 8.
-If the individual wishes to file an EEO complaint or pursue Merit Systems Protection Board appeal and union grievance procedures, he or she must take the following steps.
+5. The requested accommodation was denied because (provide detailed, specific reasons, such as why the accommodation is ineffective or causes undue hardship):

+6. If the individual proposed one type of reasonable accommodation, which is being denied, but rejected an offer of a different type of accommodation, explain both the reasons for the denial of the requested accommodation and why the offered accommodation is effective

+7. An individual who disagrees with the denial of an accommodation request is encouraged to initiate alternative dispute resolution through any applicable process the Army has established (Indicate type of dispute resolution discussed):

+8. If the individual wishes to file an EEO complaint or pursue Merit Systems Protection Board appeal and union grievance procedures, he or she must take the following steps.
 The time limits for these steps apply whether or not the individual has initiated alternative dispute resolution:

-Figure C-5.
-Sample denial of accommodation request

-a.
+- a.
 For an EEO complaint pursuant to 29 C.F.R.
-Part 1614, contact an EEO counselor in the EEO office within 45 days from the date of this notice of denial of accommodation request; or b.
-For a collective bargaining claim, file a written grievance in accordance with the provisions of the collective bargaining agreement; or c.
-Initiate an appeal to the Merit Systems Protection Board within 30 days of an appealable adverse action as defined in 5 C.F.R. section 1201.3.
-[Signature] Deciding Official Receipt Acknowledged: [Signature] Employee Signature Date]Date Received
+Part 1614, contact an EEO office within 45 calendar days from the date of this notice of denial of accommodation request; or - b.
+For collective bargaining claim, file a written grievance in accordance with the provisions of the collective bargaining agreement; or - c.
+Initiate an appeal to the Merit Systems Protection Board within 30 days of an appealable adverse action as define in 5 C.F.R.
+Section 1201.3